Range Rover Sport vs. The Competition

 DIMENSIONS

 Depending on a vehicle’s intended usage, size does matter.
-The Range Rover Sport is considered a midsize luxury SUV, while the Audi Q7 was formerly regarded as a full-size SUV and is now considered a midsize 3-row SUV.
+The Range Rover Sport and the Audi Q7 are considered midsize luxury SUVs.
 Of course, labels only tell part of the story; for all the details, you’ll want to look at their numbers.

 Impact on Handling & Agility